deepbass/danielbassdevblogsite/content/blog/hosting-this-blog-serverlessly-on-azure/index.md

 ### Step 4 - Map your Custom Domain to the CDN Endpoint
 There's a way to do this mapping without interrupting traffic to a production endpoint, but I'm not going to cover that.
 Go to your domain name provider, mine is google domains.
 Add a CNAME record pointing at the CDN endpoint url (NOT the storage account url), as shown in the screenshot:
 ![Add CNAME record](./cname.png)

 Then navigate to your CDN endpoint in the portal and click add custom domain, as seen in screenshot.
 Enter in the domain you just mapped using the CNAME record.
 Note the www.
-![Add Custom Domain to CDN Endpoint](./custom-domain-cdn.png) You can now attempt to access your site, but you may see some issues that will make you unhappy to ship this to production.
+![Add Custom Domain to CDN Endpoint](./custom-domain-cdn.png)

+You can now attempt to access your site, but you may see some issues that will make you unhappy to ship this to production.
 When you attempt to visit the site from www.yourcustomdomain.com you will get a massive warning screen about dodgy SSL certificates.
 This is because the certificate used to authenticate the domain is the Azure CDN one, not one registered to the custom domain.
 They don't match and the browser knows it so it warns you.

 ### Step 5 - Configure HTTPS on your custom domain
 Go to the custom domain entry on the Azure CDN in the portal and click on it.
 It will have one button, to enable Custom Domain HTTPS.
 Choose the 'CDN Managed' Certificate (unless you already have a certificate of course).
 This will let azure manage all the details of obtaining the certificate, for nothing more than the usual per-usage costs of Azure CDN.
 Your custom domain HTTPS will then start going through a relatively slow process of being enabled as the service verifies your ownership of the domain and obtains a certificate.
 This should be painless as you already have a CNAME record pointing at the CDN endpoint, which effectively verifies that the owner of the domain is happy for the CDN endpoint to be verified.
 This can get painful otherwise, as the service will attempt to email the owner - but most people have identity obfuscation when they get a domain.
 It works out, but I did have a few days of pinging emails back and forth when I made mistakes working this out the first time.
 ![Enable Custom Domain HTTPS](./custom-domain-https.png)

-Eventually your certificate will be provisioned and you are ready to go - you know it works because you're reading this right now!
+Eventually your certificate will be provisioned and you are ready to go - you know it works because you're reading this right now.
+As a top tip you may want to go through and disable HTTP on both the Storage Account and the CDN endpoint to prevent insecure access at all, and stick to just HTTPS.

+## So what now?
+I have almost fully automated this process with Azure DevOps - I'll put up a post at some point detailing this.
+There's also the small issue of what you do with backend services or if you need authentication.
+For that there's a great couple of books I can recommend (if I do say so myself): [Beginning Serverless Architectures With Microsoft Azure](https://amzn.to/2JTCq7B) and [Advanced Serverless Architectures with Microsoft Azure](https://amzn.to/2ENeSwZ)

 Dan